MrTechyWorker/ManDir/README.md

 ## Usage

-Warpping a Folder with Queue for files and folder inside, creating put and get actions with a overflow imit.
+Warpping a Folder with Queue for files and folder inside, creating put and get actions with a overflow limit.

 ## How to Install